 Current Action Alerts

-Caltrans' Alameda Creek Bridge Replacement Project is being revised, with a new draft Environmental Impact Report to be recirculated in fall of 2015.
-Caltrans has begun scoping and will prepare an Environmental Imapct Report for their Niles Canyon Safety Improvements Project.
-See our October 2015 update on all the Caltrans road safety projects in Niles Canyon.
+Caltrans' Alameda Creek Bridge Replacement Project is being revised.
+Caltrans has released an Environmental Imapct Report for their Niles Canyon Safety Improvements Project.
+See our November 2016 update on all the Caltrans road safety projects in Niles Canyon.

 CEMEX Mining Expansion in Livermore

 Protect Arroyo del Valle.
 CEMEX is planning to amend its reclamation plan for its 966-acre sand and gravel mining operation in Livermore along Arroyo del Valle.
 CEMEX mining and reclamation activities at the site will be completed in approximately 2056, at which point CEMEX plans to create two lakes that will be added to the Zone 7 "Chain of Lakes."
 It also intends to move and reroute the Arroyo del Valle, with a potentially significant loss of existing riparian trees.
 There will be an Environmental Impact Report on the amendments to the reclamation plan.
 More info on the CEMEX web site.
 August 2015 update: CEMEX has issued a Notice of Preparation of an Environmental Impact Report for plans to amend its reclamation plan.
 Read the Alameda Creek Alliance's scoping comments.

 Help stop a proposal to route up to 26 freight trains per day through Niles and Niles Canyon, including oil tankers, diesel, and other combustible and toxic materials.
 The potential for a disastrous derailment in Niles Canyon will go way up and there are significant concerns about safety, noise, air quality, and risk of a major toxic spill into Alameda Creek.